-Income tax expense for the year ended December 31, 2016 was \$281,000 due primarily to \$226,000 in tax expense related to deferred tax liabilities arising from goodwill generated by the NetWolves acquisition and \$55,000 in federal and state income taxes.
-Income tax benefit for the year ended December 31, 2015 was \$44,000 consisting mainly of a \$560,000 reduction in the valuation allowance for deferred tax assets, partially offset by \$226,000 higher tax expense related to deferred tax liabilities arising from goodwill generated by the NetWolves acquisition, as well as \$208,000 in state income taxes, \$92,000 in federal alternative minimum taxes, and \$10,000 benefit for foreign taxes.
+Income tax benefit for the year ended December 31, 2015 was \$44,000 due primarily to a \$560,000 reduction in the valuation allowance for deferred tax assets, partially offset by \$226,000 higher tax expense related to deferred tax liabilities arising from goodwill generated by the NetWolves acquisition, as well as higher state income taxes and federal alternative minimum taxes.
+The Company recorded income tax expense of \$127,000 for the year ended December 31, 2014, which consisted mainly of federal alternative minimum taxes and state taxes.
 During the year ended December 31, 2015, the Company reviewed previous positive and negative evidence and also reviewed its expected taxable income for future periods and concluded that it is more likely than not that approximately \$560,000 of tax benefits related to net operating loss carryforwards will be utilized in future tax years and, therefore, reduced its valuation allowance during the year ended December 31, 2015 in accordance with ASC 740.
-In addition, the Company expects to provide a valuation allowance on the remaining future tax benefits until it can sustain a level of profitability that demonstrates its ability to utilize the remaining assets.
+In addition, the Company expects to provide a valuation allowance on the remaining future tax benefits until it can sustain a level of profitability that demonstrates its ability to utilize the remaining assets, or other significant positive evidence arises that suggests its ability to utilize the remaining assets.
 The Company will continue to re-assess its reserves on deferred income tax assets in future periods on a quarterly basis.